Rickback68/art_bistro/MY_READme.md

 ### User Goals
 - Finding a restaurant that offers a nice atmosphere and modern fusion food.
 - See a full menu with clear pricing.
-- Find information about the restaurant.
+- Find information about the restaurants opening hours.
-- Find the location of the restaurant
+- Find the location and see som pictures of the restaurant

 ### Site Owner Goals
 - Increase in the number of customers.
 - Promote the bussines.
 - Provide a way for new and existing customers to contact the buissnes.
 - Provide essential information about the bussines to customers.

-### User Experience
+## User Experience

 ### Target Audience
-- Foodies
+- Foodies and fusion kitchen lovers.
-- People looking for good food in Stockholm
+- Local, visiters and tourists looking for good food in Stockholm
 - People looking to induge in an food experience
-- Groups of people wanting to find a cozy local bistro
+- Groups of people wanting to find a cozy local bistro to meet up at.

 ### User Requrements and Expectations